V3getar1anCarr0t/projects/README.md

 # allthethings
 this is my info dump/brainspace

-created 20230916142414 per uncle joe's suggestion
+created 20230916142414

-I think I'm going to be using this for a good long while
+I think I'm going to be using this for a good long while.